90%

 The program provides teachers in DC and the surrounding area with materials and support to improve their instruction of research and writing for students in grades 5-12 and adult learners.

-Read MoreIn the One World Academy, our teachers deliver an expanded version of our curriculum to students, preparing learners for their most important academic transitions.
+Read MoreIn the One World Academy, our teachers deliver an expanded version of our curriculum to middle school students in the fall and spring, preparing learners for an important academic transition.
 In addition to the in-school benefits, One World Academy students:

 Read MoreWatch One World students Caden (left) and Nyla (center), and their mothers, talk about how the program has improved their writing and changed their lives.
 Then hear why past program participant Ben Acquah has come back every year for the last five years to mentor younger students at the One World Academy.